Sunday, July 28, 2019

 4. A Quick One, While He's Away

-The release of The Who's A Quick One album was a confusing time.
-It had started out as an album to be called Jigsaw Puzzle.
-And in the U.S. the tracklist was reshuffled and released as Happy Jack due to the title track becoming a hit on the American charts.
+The release of The Who's A Quick One album was confusing.
+It started out as an album to be called Jigsaw Puzzle.
+In the U.S., the tracklist was reshuffled and released as Happy Jack due to the title track becoming a hit on the American singles charts.

 Only three tracks from the original Happy Jack are included here: "Heat Wave," "Happy Jack" and "A Quick One...."
 It should be noted that although "Heat Wave" appears on soniclovenoize's Introducing The Who, this is a different version.
 It kind of goes along with the different version of "My Generation" that appears here and segues into "Land of Hope and Glory."
-"Happy Jack" was the only track on our version that was released as a single so we keep the album name.
+"Happy Jack" was the only track on this version that was released as a single so I kept the album name.

 This is a fairly short album, but so many albums in the 1960s were short that I don't think that's a problem.
 And if you're going to have the other three revised versions of Who albums, all these tracks become strays.